djeada/Linux-Notes/notes/partitions.md

 Examples:

-- `/dev/sda`: First disk.
+- The device **/dev/sda** refers to the system’s **first disk**, typically used for the primary operating system or main storage.
-- `/dev/sdb`: Second disk.
+- **/dev/sdb** represents the **second disk**, which might be used for additional storage, backups, or separate partitions.
-- `/dev/sda1`: First partition on the first disk.
+- Located on the first disk, **/dev/sda1** is the **first partition**, often reserved for essential system files or boot-related data.
-- `/dev/sdb2`: Second partition on the second disk.
+- The **second partition** on the second disk is labeled **/dev/sdb2**, and it may be used for secondary storage, user files, or specific applications.

 ### Types of Partitions